Taiwrash/workshops/magic-square/README.md

 };
 ```

+### Explanation!
 Let's break this down and see what is going on.
 First, we are declaring an arrow function, which is a new way of creating functions in ECMAScript (ES6) of javascript.
 The function was named `transformSquares`, and we created an array of CSS values to be applied to the squares during the magic inside the fuction.
 Remember `rotate()` is a CSS value for the `transform` property, you will understand this better later in the workshop.
 Finally, the function is returning random values from our array of values created in the function.
+  1. CSS values for transform always look like this `transform:rotate(320deg)`.
+We can see how the rotate value was placed in the CSS.
+Here we will be dealing with value.
+  2. We need to set the value of the transform, doing this is an array created in the function
+  3. To avoid the value been applied in a row or following each other then we implement`Math.random()` which return at random the values passed in, in this case transform array.
+We reduce the number of chances at which a single colour get returned.
+  4. Return keywordvhelp state explicitly what we are planning to return or to make our function do.

+  5.6 - While creating other functions, try as much as possible to use the same approach only the array we created for the transform will be changed to colour when creating a function that handles colours of our app and also shadow.
+- Note: You can as much as possible add other styles as wishes to make the app more good and okay to the users.

 Next is to create the remaining funtions for other styles of our magic!